Advice from the Other Side

 Advice from Parents, for Parents

 - Start early!
 Visit campuses just for fun or add on an extra vacation day if you are in the vicinity of a college.
 It helps just to get a feeling of the school.
-If you live close enough, go for performances, lectures or other events when the school is not expecting to be on their best behavior.
+If you live close enough, go for performances, lectures or other events when the school is at it’s most authentic.

 - If you need/want special services (learning disabilities, travel abroad, etc.) drop in on those offices, too.
 Are they busy?
 Nice?
 Willing to talk to you?
 Are there students there?
 Are they engaged and happy?